LidzDev/CC-W2-D4-lab/codeclan_karaoke_lab.md

 V- Create rooms, songs and guests
-V Check in guests to rooms/Check out guests from rooms
-- Add songs to rooms
+V Check in guests to rooms/Check out guests from rooms V - Add songs to rooms

 ### Extensions